-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet (including custom molded orthotic inserts for non-custom molded shoes) Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, and other low vision aids. √ Reversal of sterilization procedures and or non-prescription contraceptive supplies. ✓ Acupuncture Acupuncture for chronic low back pain is covered.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Acupuncture Covered for chronic low back pain.
 Routine acupuncture services are available under the Optional Supplemental benefit plan, Summit Health Extra Care, for an additional premium.
-Naturopath services (uses natural or alternative treatments).
-Available under the Optional Supplemental benefit plan Summit Health Extra Care, for an additional premium.
 All other services associated with transplant transportation and lodging.
-Only the services specifically listed in the Inpatient Hospital Care section of the Benefits Chart in section 2.1 above.
+Only the services specifically listed in the Inpatient Hospital Care section of the Medical Benefits Chart in section 2.1 above.